mbikovitsky/panopto-dl/README.md

 # panopto-dl

 Quick and dirty Panopto downloader

+## What does this do?

+Given a list of URLs to M3U8 playlists or video files, this script places them side-by-side into a single video, playing simultaneously; the inputs are stacked _horizontally_ in order of their appearance on the command-line.

+If only a single URL is given, it will be downloaded and moved to the specified location without any further processing; in this case, if the target filename's extension does not match the actual downloaded content, the correct extension will be appended.

+## Installation

+Run `pipenv install` to create a virtualenv for the script.

+[`ffmpeg`](https://ffmpeg.org/) and `ffprobe` must be available in `PATH` for the script to work.

 ## Usage
-Note: [`ffmpeg`](https://ffmpeg.org/) and `ffprobe` must be available in `PATH` for the script to work.

-Note: the specified URLs will be placed side-by-side into a single video, playing simultaneously;
-the inputs will be stacked _horizontally_ in order of their appearance on the command-line.

-Note: if only a single URL is given, it will be downloaded and moved to the specified location without any further processing; if the target filename's extension does not match the actual downloaded content, the correct extension will be appended.
+Note: to run the code inside the virtualenv, use `pipenv run python panopto_dl.py [ARGUMENTS]`.

 ```
-panopto_dl.py [-h]
+panopto_dl.py [-h] [--x265]
               [--preset {ultrafast,superfast,veryfast,faster,fast,medium,slow,slower,veryslow,placebo}]
               [--crf CRF] [--keep-originals]
               output_filename playlists [playlists ...]